bnb-chain/chain-tooling/balance-dumper/guides/Guides.md

 ===>finish fetching,got 107677 matched account
 ```

 Finally, those account balances will be ouput to a CSV file, named by asset and height, as *BNB_56503900.csv*.
+You can see the total balance, which equals sume of `available`, `freeze` and `in-order` .
 The following is the example of a result file

 ![BNB_56503900.csv](./assets/result_shot.png "BNB_56503900.csv")

->**Note that for the balance, we take the last 8 digits as the decimal place, meaning the balance of *bnb1edrs5cukhx060e02u98v9j8spum7vhuqg9ctxd* in the above example is actually *32888888BNB*.**
+>**Note that for the balance, we take the last 8 digits as the decimal place, meaning the total balance of *bnb1ultyhpw2p2ktvr68swz56570lgj2rdsadq3ym2* in the above example is actually *48461323.79051191BNB*.**

 ## Notice